Ryguy1979/kata-pencil-durability-java/README.md

 git clone https://github.com/Ryguy1979/kata-pencil-durability-java.git
 ```

-Now, navigate to the directory just created by the above clone operation and type the following:
+Now, still on the command line, navigate to the directory just created by the above clone operation and type the following:

 ```
 mvn test